-Late January and Early February: Last Chance to Grow More Tillers

-Late January to early February is the time to determine if the crop has enough tillers to optimize yield.
+Late January and Early February: Last Chance to Grow More Tillers determine if the crop has enough tillers to optimize yield.
 This is a very important decision.
 Apply N in January or February only if tiller densities are less than 50 tillers per square foot.
 If N is not needed, applying N in January or February results in increased risk of freeze damage, disease, lodging, and reduced yield.
 If tillering is low, however, an early application of N can help to stimulate further tiller development in the last few weeks before growth stage 30, resulting in higher yield and profit, The following guidelines will help you decide whether to apply N in late January or early February.